ModelRisk (using Monte Carlo simulation)

 Select a cell with a ModelRisk function, click the View Function icon, and ModelRisk will immediately open a visual display of precisely what that function is doing.
 Click on a help icon and the help file opens explaining the function in detail, navigating to one of over a 1000 subjects within the help file.
 Input an invalid value in a ModelRisk function and the function returns an explanation of the error.
 You can also use all of Excel’s auditing tools with ModelRisk functions.

-Highlight feature: Reporting
+Highlight feature: Risk management reporting

 This application shows lists the different random inputs and outputs of the model, and the different simulations that have been run (one typically runs multiple simulations to compare different possible options).